xiix0/scam/README.md

-Love is in the offing.
-Be affectionate to one who adores you.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.